-This is the first and the longest step of the management of a crisis.
-It consists, mainly, of lookout potential risks.
+CRISIS AND THE LONGEST.
+It consists mainly of lookout potential risks.
 It usually coincides with the incubation period of the crisis, that is to say, an accumulation phase of malfunctions where nothing is visible.
-At this step, managers should be looking, in other words, search and identify elements with a potential risk to the organization (Lagadec, 1991).
+At this step, managers should be looking, in other words, Search and identify elements with a potential risk to the organization (Lagadec, 1991).